Darklyter/StashPlexAgent.bundle/README.md

 I guarantee there will be problems.
 When they pop up feel free to get with me on either the TPDB or Stash Discord channels.

 Also this agent only handles scenes currently.
 I haven't played with movies in Stash yet, but can take a look if there is interest.
 Currently the Plex ADE agent handles that for me.

+# StashPlugin
+A plugin for Stash, that refreshes Plex metadata for changed scenes, so you don't need to "refresh all metadata" any time you change something in a scene.
+See StashPlugin directory for more readme.